Ajinkyap22/js-todo-list/README.md

 ﻿# JavaScript To Do List
-> A Mobile friendly To Do List web application to help keep track of your daily tasks.
+> A responsive To Do List web application to help keep track of your daily tasks.

 ## Table of contents
 * [Preview Link](#preview-link)